cristianovagos/girs-redis/main/README.md

 - [Marco Macedo](http://github.com/marcomacedo)

 ### Info
-This deployment will have 6 instances of Redis, which will later be built as a Redis Cluster, consisting on a 3 Master, 3 Slave architecture.
+Initially, this deployment will launch 6 instances of Redis, which will later be built as a Redis Cluster, consisting on a 3 Master, 3 Slave architecture.
 The _redis-cli_ client will suggest one cluster architecture, which will be the one accepted and formed.

+For load balancing, we will have _at least_ two machines, each having keepalived and HAProxy installed for high availability, keepalived providing automatic failover using VRRP, and HAProxy doing load balancing among the Redis Cluster Masters with TCP, as well as both having periodic healthchecks to monitor current status.
-Also provided with the Redis Cluster, we will have a HAProxy instance that will make load balancing among the Redis Cluster Masters, and provide a single point of access to client connection.
-A stats page is also included for node monitoring and current status.
+A stats page is also included for node monitoring and displaying current status of the Masters.
+This way, we will have a single floating
+IP address that will connect to a single Master instance of our Redis Cluster.

 For now, this project has a Python client that will connect to the Redis cluster and perform multiple set/get operations with various data sizes (from 128 bits up to 4Mbits) during a minute each.
 The results obtained will give us some performance parameters to estimate the cluster usage.

+### TODO
+* Monitoring
+* Automation (combined with Monitoring, from infrastructure Alarms)

 #### Why is this deployment preffered